-Keystone recently hosted a board seminar discussing how HOAs can responsibly manage newly-lifted restrictions.
+Keystone hosted a board seminar discussing how HOAs can responsibly manage newly-lifted restrictions.
 Here are some suggestions to navigate the “re-opening” of your community while taking measures to protect homeowners.

 Be aware of the risks